Quiver W-algebras: Applications

-where $\phi_i(x)$ is the free boson that takes value in the Cartan of $\g_{\Gamma}$ with canonical commutation relations defined by the bilinear form with matrix $(c_{ij})$ in the basis of simple roots.
-Hence $S_i(x)$ are vertex primary operators of \emph{Kac-Moody $\g_{\Gamma}$-Toda field theory} on punctured disc $\BC^{\times}_{x}$.
+where $\phi_i(x)$ is the free boson that takes value in the Cartan part of $\g_{\Gamma}$ with canonical commutation relations defined by the bilinear form with matrix $(c_{ij})$ in the basis of simple roots.
+Hence $S_i(x)$ are vertex primary operators of \emph{Kac--Moody $\g_{\Gamma}$-Toda field theory} on punctured disc $\BC^{\times}_{x}$.
+In the same scaling limit we find from (\ref{eq:yins}) that the field~$y_i(x)=-\ep_2 b \p \phi_j(x) \tilde c_{ji}$ is also primary.